 Human rights situation of Bangladesh is going to be reviewed in May 2018 by the UN Human Rights Council (UNHRC) under the Universal Periodic Review (UPR).

-Human Rights Forum, Bangladesh (HRFB), a coalition of 20 human rights and development organisations working for the promotion and protection of human rights in Bangladesh has submitted UPR stakeholders’ report under third cycle of UPR on 05 October 2017 like its two previous cycle i.e. 2009 and 2013.
+Human Rights Forum, Bangladesh (HRFB), a coalition of 20 human rights and development organizations working for the promotion and protection of human rights in Bangladesh has submitted UPR stakeholders’ report under third cycle of UPR on 05 October 2017 like its two previous cycle i.e. 2009 and 2013.

 Founded in 2007, as the Human Rights Forum on Universal Periodic Review, its main objective was preparing the stakeholders’ report to be submitted under the UPR process of the UN Human Rights Council.
 The forum’s name was changed in 2012 to HRFB to reflect its work on all HR issues and to more effectively follow up on the government’s national and international commitments.